Calibration / method of moments - Gali (2015)

 The solution does not match the standard deviation of inflation very well.

 Potentially the partial derivatives change a lot for small changes in parameters and even though the partial derivatives for standard deviation of inflation were large wrt std_a they might be small for values returned from the optimisation.
-We can check this with:
+This can be checked with:

 julia> get_std(Gali_2015, parameter_derivatives = [:σ, :std_a, :α], variables = [:W_real,:Pi], algorithm = :pruned_third_order, parameters = [:α, :std_a] .=> sol.minimizer)2-dimensional KeyedArray(NamedDimsArray(...)) with keys: